Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Shops in Barcelona open at about 9am and close between 8pm and 9pm daily.
 Some shops close for a lunchtime siesta between 2pm and 4pm.

 Non-EU visitors to Spain have a little extra incentive to bring souvenirs home: tax free shopping.
-So long as the goods bought are items that can be taken back to your country with you and the bill exceeds €90, you will make a saving of 18 percent on purchases.
-Look out for the Tax Free signs in shop windows.
+So long as the goods bought are items that can be taken back to their country with them and the bill exceeds €90, they will make a saving of 18 percent on purchases.
+Visitors should look out for the Tax Free signs in shop windows.

 Barcelona's excellent transport system includes the metro, buses, trains, funiculars and cable cars; tickets for all (except night buses) are transferable across the system.
 The metro is the fastest and most efficient way to get around the city, except during the rush hour when it becomes very crowded.
 The bus network is extensive and is easy to master with a transport map.
 Night buses take over from about 10pm to 6am.
 During summer the hop-on hop-off Bus Turistic links all the main sights and tourist destinations.
-Taxis are plentiful and inexpensive and are a good option especially late at night, but charge extra for a number of things - ask for a receipt.
-Hiring a car is unnecessary and frustrating within the city, but can be useful if planning daytrips outside the city.
+Taxis are plentiful and inexpensive and are a good option especially late at night, but charge extra for a number of things.
+Uber and Cabify are also options.
+Hiring a car is unnecessary and frustrating within the city, but can be useful if planning daytrips beyond its limits.

 Legendary rocker Freddie Mercury once described Barcelona's beautiful horizon as 'a jewel in the sun'.
 The city can best be described as a visual city.
 It is a sightseer's paradise, with seven beaches and 10 hectares (25 acres) of municipal parkland allotted throughout the city.